valsamovich/cs.github.io/docs/how/hadoop.md

 ## Java

-This article will help you to Install Oracle JAVA 8 (JDK/JRE 8u25) on Ubuntu 14.04 LTS, 12.04 LTS and 10.04 and LinuxMint systems using PPA File.
-To Install Java 8 in CentOS, Redhat and Fedora read This Article.
+Install Oracle JAVA 8 (JDK/JRE 8u25) on Ubuntu 14.04 LTS, 12.04 LTS and 10.04 and LinuxMint systems using PPA File.

 **Add webupd8team Java PPA repository** in your system and **install Oracle Java 8** using following set of commands: